 Our 2017 winner was Christine Dwyer Hickey with Back to Bones, also longlisted for The Sunday Times EFG competition 2017.
 Read her story here.

-This category in the prestigious An Post Irish Book Awards, the Writing.ie Short Story of the Year Award, is open to short stories of up to 7000 words published between 1st Nov 2018 and 31st October 2019 in any of the following contexts: a collection of short stories by a single author; an anthology of short stories; or an established journal or magazine, digital or print, that has been in existence for at least six months within the period of eligibility.
+This category in the prestigious An Post Irish Book Awards, the Writing.ie Short Story of the Year Award, is open to short stories of up to 7000 words published between 1st Nov 2019 and 31st October 2020 in any of the following contexts: a collection of short stories by a single author; an anthology of short stories; or an established journal or magazine, digital or print, that has been in existence for at least six months within the period of eligibility.
+The closing date for entries this year is 31st August 2020.

 Stories must be original fiction, i.e. neither a reprint nor adaptation of a previously-published work, and all stories must have been or will be published in English during the qualifying period.
 The author must be Irish by birth, citizenship or long-term residence.